 Here is a link to the list of courses needed for this major and an example of a four-year course schedule.
 If you have further questions about these and other requirements, contact Debi Griffin in the Department of Landscape Architecture.

 Students can choose to follow a Restoration Ecology and/or Ecological Design track for this major.
 Students will learn about restoring a natural landscape or how to incorporate natural elements into their landscape design.
-Check out our Restoration Ecology page for more information about this field of interest.
-Here are examples of classes to take for students who choose to follow the Restoration Ecology Track for this degree.
+Learn more about the Restoration Ecology option.
+Here are examples of classes to take for students who choose to follow the Restoration Ecology track for this degree.

 B. S. Goals and Objectives